County of Conviction: Los Angeles

 Sentence: Life without Parole

 On the night of April 9, 1989, JoAnn Parks put her three children to sleep and went to bed.
-She woke up around midnight to the smell of smoke and the sound of her children screaming.
+She woke up around midnight to the sound of her children screaming.
 The fire that had erupted was so intense she could not get into her children’s bedroom, so she ran next door to her neighbor’s house to call the police.
 Tragically, no one was able to save her children.
 Although investigators initially believed the fire to be accidental, they ultimately concluded it was arson.
-Parks was arrested and put on trial, accused of starting the fire – and murdering her children.
+Joann was arrested and put on trial, accused of starting the fire and murdering her children.

 Since 1989, fire science has changed drastically and new techniques and methods of investigations have been discovered.
-In 2011, an Arson Review Panel, led by John Lentini, a prominent scientific fire analyst, reviewed the evidence, reports, and expert testimony in Parks’s case.
-Lentini and the panel concluded the fire in Parks’s home was not arson.
+In 2011, an Arson Review Panel, led by John Lentini, a prominent scientific fire analyst, reviewed the evidence, reports, and expert testimony in Joann’s case.
+Lentini and the panel concluded the fire in Joann’s home was most likely an accident.
 They found the forensic evidence used during the original investigation was invalid and that the fire investigators who analyzed the case in 1989 simply did not have a proper understanding of the behavior of fire.

 The Panel’s report documents how the theories of police investigators – that the fire had multiple origins, one in the children’s bedroom and one in the living room – is incorrect.
-The fire spread from a single origin in the living room, and “jumped” into the children’s bedroom; it only appeared to the untrained eye that there were two points of origin for the fire.
-In addition, an autopsy of the victims showed that the children had fatally high carbon monoxide levels in their lungs; had there been a fire in the bedroom, the children would not have survived long enough for carbon monoxide to accumulate.
-This aspect of carbon monoxide poisoning was not understood at the time of Parks’s trial; most of the research about carbon monoxide production during fires and its effect on fire victims was conducted in the years after Parks’s trial.
+The fire spread from a single origin in the living room, and moved into the children’s bedroom; because the house achieved flashover, it only appeared to the untrained eye that there were two points of origin for the fire.

-The Panel also looked at the fire patterns on the closet door, where one of the children was found.
-Contrary to the conclusions of the police investigators, the Panel determined the door was not closed at the time of the fire, and was not locked.
+The Panel also considered the fire patterns near the closet door where one of the children was found.
+Contrary to the conclusions of the police investigators, the Panel determined there was no reliable evidence that something was barricading the door.
 Rather, the child likely took refuge from the fire in the closet.
-Ultimately, the Panel concluded that, by modern standards, none of the allegedly incriminating evidence against Parks would withstand scrutiny today.
+Ultimately, the Panel concluded that, by modern standards, none of the allegedly incriminating evidence against Joann would withstand scrutiny today.
 The investigators and jury were misled by bad science, or no science at all.